FranciscoJRFreitas/FranciscoJRFreitas/README.md

 <h1 align = "justify"> Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">, I am Francisco</h1>
-<p align = "justify">As a third year Computer Engineering student, I am interested in being part of challenging projects that enable me to uplift my hard skills mainly in Back-end development and Software Development.
+<p align = "justify">As a third year Computer Engineering student @[FCT NOVA](https://www.fct.unl.pt) , I am interested in being part of challenging projects that enable me to uplift my hard skills mainly in Back-end development and Software Development.
 On a more personal level, I would like to encounter a project and a team with whom I can learn from, share my general knowledge and points of view, and enhance my soft skills.
 Besides being a good team player, I am eager to learn and to develop myself among the best!</p>

-I'm currently an IT member @ [BEST](https://bestalmada.org)
+I'm currently an IT member @[BEST](https://bestalmada.org)

 I'm learning at the moment **Javascript, Python, GLSL**